Table of Contents

 Consider this example: If an investor had a portfolio that held only hotel and restaurants stocks before the global pandemic, their whole portfolio would have dropped because those industries experienced devastating closures and plummeting stock prices.
 Had that investor also invested in online retailers and delivery services, which benefited from the shift to working from home, those investments would have worked to counterbalance losses in their hotel and restaurant holdings.

 Diversification can potentially limit upside, and come with costs—in terms of both money and time.

-- Time horizon.
 The idea is that the longer you have to invest, the more risk you might consider taking on.
 Financial advisors usually think in terms of short (fewer than five years), medium (within 10 years), and long-term horizons (more than 10 years) when they advise investors on asset allocation.
 When investors have a long horizon, they generally have more time to recover from market losses.

-- Risk tolerance.
 Regardless of time horizon, some investors simply have more tolerance for risk than others.
 Risk-averse investors often stick with more diversified portfolios.

 An investor’s time horizon and risk tolerance constantly shift.
 Those who began investing 25 years before retirement may slowly rebalance a portfolio from a long time horizon to a medium time horizon, then shifting to a short time horizon.
 This would be reflected in the way they diversify their portfolio.

 Diversification is a tool for managing a portfolio’s exposure to volatility and a broad array of various types of risk.
 Investors can reduce their exposure to risk by diversifying among asset classes, and further diversifying among regions, sectors, industries, and companies.
 An investor’s individual risk tolerance and time horizon will influence asset allocation decisions.
 There is no way for an investor to guarantee against loss, since risk is inherent in investment.